EMF Testing, RF Interference, EMI/EMC Diagnostics

 EMI is why certain hospital wings will have cell phone-restricted areas.

-If you think that your fine electronics may be affected by EMI, then you are on your way to having your problem solved.
-We’re here for you from Monday through Friday.
+If you think your fine electronics may be affected by EMI, you are on your way to solving your problem.
+We’re here for you Monday through Friday.

 What is the Purpose of an EMF Measurement Survey?